-Like any building that has been lived in for over 300 years, has been changed by its residents over the years and modified repeatedly to meet the style of the day.
-The house is primarily reflects the Georgian Style of the 18th century, although parts of the original First Period construction remain and one can see Victorian and Colonial Revival alterations from later generations.
+Like any building that has been lived in for over 300 years, the Hooper-Lee-Nichols House has been changed by its residents over the years and modified repeatedly to meet the style of the day.
+The house primarily reflects the Georgian Style of the 18th century, although parts of the original First Period construction remain and one can see Victorian and Colonial Revival alterations from later generations.

-The building was donated to the Cambridge Historical Society in 1957 by Francis Emerson and it has been our headquarters ever since.
+The building was donated to the Cambridge Historical Society in 1957 by Frances Emerson and it has been our headquarters ever since.
 Today the Hooper-Lee-Nichols House serves as offices, an archive, and as a museum on Cambridge history.
-The displays change regularly and we encourage you to visit in person.
+We encourage you to visit in person.